adrienlaws/meridian59-admin-docs/README.md

 To fix this you might be able to use something like this https://github.com/repo-sync/github-sync \n Or you can use git commands to fetch the changes on the originating main or master repo, and override your forked repo main or master branch.

+reset the branch to match the upstream branch
+- hard reset: will discoard all local changes and move branch pointer to hte same commit as the upstream branch
+	- `git reset --hard upstream/<branch name`>
+	- example
+		- `git reset -hard upstream/master`
+- soft reset: move your branch commit to same commmit as the upstream branch, but leave your changes statged for commit
+	- `git reset --soft upstream/<branch name>`
+- Mixed reset: default behavior and will move your branch pointer to the same commit as the upstream branch and your changes will be unstaged
+	- `git reset upstream/<branch name>`

+I recommend a hard reset to your fork when working on Meridian when you have no local changes you want to keep

+Final step, to make sure your remote repository (your fork) match your local changes you should force push the changes
+- `git push origin <your branch name> --force`
+- example:
+	- `git push origin master --force`

 #### I added a new class / .kod file and removed it, now I can't build, what do I do?
 🚧this question is still being worked on check the source file /kod/kodbase.txt and remove the new class you created.